The Top 12 Most Common Side Effects of Isotretinoin (Accutane)

 According to a 2013 study in the Journal of the American Medical Association Dermatology, "Retinoid dermatitis [skin irritation from isotretinoin] was significantly more common in patients receiving higher-dose treatment; 53.8% of patients in the high-dose group developed rash compared with 31.6% of those in the lower-dose group."3

 Most of the time, dry and itchy skin is a temporary side effect of isotretinoin.
 However, 10-20% of patients report still having dry skin a year after treatment.
-The duration of dryness and itchiness also appears to be dose dependent, according to a 2013 study.3
+The duration of dryness and itchiness also appears to be dose dependent.3

 A 2013 study in the Journal of the American Medical Association Dermatology found that those taking a high dose of isotretinoin were more likely to still have dry and itchy skin a year after treatment.3